yozw/dbe/distance-matrix/nasty/README.md

 * all sets {H, ac, ad}
 * all sets {V, ac, bc}

-The following is a "distance matrix" (in quotes because it doesn't respect the triangle inequality) corresponding to this hypergraph:
+The code in this directory was used to find the following "distance matrix" (in quotes because it doesn't respect the triangle inequality) corresponding to this hypergraph:

 ```
 H  | 0 5 | 4 5 6 | 4 5 6 | 4 5 6